ochanoco/ninsho/README.md

-# line-login
+# ninsho

-All-inclusive compornent of LINE Login authentication.
+All-inclusive compornent of sso authentication.

-This project include as follows:
+Note that this is only for [ochano.co proxy](https://github.com/ochanoco/proxy), so it does not support other use cases.

+## Support platform
+### IdP

-- **core library**
+- **line login**
-  - core sso library for line login
+  - LINE Login is a service that allows users to log in to other apps and websites using their LINE account.

+### Web Framework

+Using our supported web framework, you can use a special extension library for them.
+(Alternatively, you can also implement SSO using this library without supported web frameworks.)

 - **gin library**
   - sso library for [gin](https://gin-gonic.com/) (Golang Web appication framework)